rrozema12/SalaryClassifier/final/log.md

    and map each of the columns to give them a number.
  - This helped me do the calculations as well as print out the confusion matrix much easier.
- - After running the program multiple times, the highest accuracy for K-NN classification is 77.206679% with a random sample, and a 77.490241% accuracy with the stratified cross folds.
+ - After running the program multiple times, the highest accuracy for Naive Bayes classification is 77.206679% with a random sample, and a 77.490241% accuracy with the stratified cross folds.
- - The highest recognition in the conusion matrix was 91.9792% for salary 0 (greater than 50k) and 33.6438% recognition for salary 1 (less than or equal to 50k).
+ - The highest recognition in the confusion matrix was 91.9792% for salary 0 (less than or equal to than 50k) and 33.6438% recognition for salary 1 (greater than 50k).

 ###Decision Trees
+- For Decision Trees, I basically used the code from assignment five.
+  Because the majority of my code was categorical data, I had to repeat the same step of discretization as I did for K-Nearest Neighbors and Naive Bayes and map each of the columns to give them a number.
+- This helped me do the calculations as well as print out the confusion matrix much easier.
+- After running the program multiple times, the highest accuracy for Decision Trees classification is 77.3890414% accuracy with the stratified cross folds.
+- The highest recognition in the confusion matrix was 95.9223% for salary 0 (less than or equal to 50K) and 21.3038% recognition for salary 1 (greater than 50k).
+- The rules that I generated rose some interesting associations.
+(Finish!!!!)

 ###Random Forests
+- For Random Forests, I basically used the code from assignment six.
+  Because the majority of my code was categorical data, I had to repeat the same step of discretization and map each of the columns to give them a number.
+- I picked very specific N, M, and F values that gave me the highest accuracy.
+- N = 6000, M = 215, F = 2 gave me an accuracy of 77.6749566%
+- The highest recognition in the confusion matrix was 95.6923% for salary 0 (less than or equal to 50k) and 20.7459% recognition for salary 1 (greater than 50k).
+- One error that I continued to run into was that sometimes my confusion matrix wouldn't print out the guesses for a salary >50K.
+I was able to fix this by not discretizing the columns.